nixworks/public/news/2010/05/15/README.md

 ##### By-election
 ### [A by-election begins in Hong Kong. ](/news/2010/05/15/a-by-election-begins-in-hong-kong.md)
-_Context: Hong Kong, by-election_
+_Context: by-election, Hong Kong_

 ##### Thailand
 ### [Government troops in Thailand continue operations to end anti-government protests by red shirt protestors in the capital Bangkok. ](/news/2010/05/15/government-troops-in-thailand-continue-operations-to-end-anti-government-protests-by-red-shirt-protestors-in-the-capital-bangkok.md)
-_Context: Thailand, 2010 Thai political protests, red shirt, Bangkok_
+_Context: Bangkok, red shirt, 2010 Thai political protests, Thailand_

 ##### Sudan
 ### [Sudanese forces announce they have gained control of a rebel held area in Darfur after killing more than 150 members of the Justice and Equality Movement. ](/news/2010/05/15/sudanese-forces-announce-they-have-gained-control-of-a-rebel-held-area-in-darfur-after-killing-more-than-150-members-of-the-justice-and-equa.md)